materialsproject/fireworks/docs_rst/quickstart_tutorial.rst

 Further steps
 =============

 This setup uses a JSON file on the local computer as a database instead of MongoDB.
-You can carry out many of the following tutorials and do local testing by using this setting.
+You can continue with the other tutorials and do local testing by using this setting.
 If you want to complete the more advanced tutorials, such as the :doc:`queue tutorial </queue_tutorial>`, or use FireWorks productively on a computing cluster, then you should consider :doc:`installing and setting up FireWorks </installation>` with a MongoDB server.